LOYNO Master Plan: Diversity and Social Justice

 While we are proud of the steps our students, faculty, and staff have taken to help build an inclusive and informed campus, we also know that we have more work to do.
 Here are some of the offices and institutions on campus dedicated to helping us make meaningful change within our community.

-✔ Loyola’s Office of Equity and Inclusion leads university-wide efforts to promote understanding of and appreciation for diversity, equity, and inclusion.
-At Loyola, we believe that diversity alone is not enough—it’s our goal to create a welcoming space where all Loyola students, faculty, staff, alumni, and visitors feel welcomed, included, supported, and recognized equitably.
-Our 2022 Strategic Plan for Inclusive Excellence lays out a framework for creating meaningful change in our community with a focus on our curricular programs, employee diversity, and advocacy and support.
+Loyola’s Office of Equity and Inclusion leads university-wide efforts to promote understanding of and appreciation for diversity, equity, and inclusion.
+At Loyola, we believe that diversity alone is not enough—it’s our goal to create a space where all Loyola students, faculty, staff, alumni, and visitors feel welcomed, included, supported, and recognized equitably.

-✔ The Office for Accessible Education (OAE) is here to help students make a smooth transition, from modifications to accommodations for students who had an individualized education plan in high school.
+Loyola is committed to offering classes that are inclusive in their design.
+To find out more about the accommodations process or if you need to discuss the accommodations for which you may be eligible, please contact the Office for Accessible Education (OAE).
 OAE’s Accessibility Counselors can help students determine what accommodations they will need to access course materials, programs, dining, and housing.
 Students can learn more about the process for requesting support and adjustments.